pchinso/My_Knowledge_and_Portfolio/README.md

 #### February

-This repo birth Fri Jan 27 16:14:38 2023, because of my new computer [Samsung Galaxy Book2](<https://www.samsung.com/es/computers/galaxy-book/galaxy-book2-15inch-i7-16gb-512gb-np750xed-kc3es/>)
+This repo was born Fri Jan 27 16:14:38 2023, because of my new computer [Samsung Galaxy Book2](<https://www.samsung.com/es/computers/galaxy-book/galaxy-book2-15inch-i7-16gb-512gb-np750xed-kc3es/>)

 Initial task to configure main tools allowing code several languages inside VSCODE with this new computer and also my ChromeBook.